Skip to main content

 Things to do in London

 Ask a handful of locals what their top things to see and do in London are, and you’re bound to get a handful of different answers.
-In a city so vast and so diverse, it helps to keep to one neighborhood a day, even if the extensive public transport system makes getting around easy.
+In a city so vast and so diverse, it helps to keep to one neighbourhood a day, even if the extensive public transport system makes getting around easy.

 London for Families